mdalzell/mattdalzell.com/src/content/about.md

 * Automated deployment of React applications by writing a python script to configure LaunchDarkly feature flags via REST API requests.
 * Lead a working group that created an online training course covering Bread's frontend tech stack, architecture, and infrastructure in order to help better onboard new engineers.
 * Designed and implemented the public REST API interface for a Go microservice that handles loan payments and autopay enrollment.
+* Wrote a coding prompt that is used for frontend and mobile engineer interviews across the organization.
+* Audited Flutter code written by a third party contracting company and consolidated the findings into a presentation for the senior leadership team.
 * Won first place in Bread's "Shark Tank" competition by pitching a feature prototype to senior executive leadership.

 ### BMW Technology Corporation